Karthikay2002/CrYnTr/README.md

 # Tech Stack We Used:

-# A Bit More About The Project:
+# Challenges We Ran Into:

 # Demo Video of The Project:
 Link: